jorgeguberte/javascript-testing-best-practices/readme.md

 <br/>

-### :clap: Doing It Right Example: A test strcutured with the AAA pattern
+### :clap: Doing It Right Example: A test structured with the AAA pattern

 ```javascript
 describe.skip('Customer classifier', () => {